devankitjuneja/PicoCMS/pico/content/build_cdc_with_kafka.md

 [<img src="/assets/img/kafka_connect_output.png" class="img-fluid"/>](/assets/img/kafka_connect_output.png)

 ## Step 4 - Deploying the MySQL connector
-No, we are ready to deploy the Debezium MySQL connector so that it can start monitoring the sample MySQL database(`employees`).
+Now, we are ready to deploy the Debezium MySQL connector so that it can start monitoring the sample MySQL database(`employees`).

 At this point, we are running Kafka services, a MySQL database server with a sample `employees` database (If you do not have a sample database, download it from this [link](https://github.com/datacharmer/test_db)).

 ### Checking the binlog setting
 Before the deployment of our connector, we need to make sure binlog is set to `ON`.
 So that Kafka connect will create the topics and start producing them as soon as we deploy the connector.

-There are a few methods you could verify the `binlog` setting from your MySQL command line:
+There are a few methods by which you could verify the `binlog` setting from your MySQL command line:

 - ```mysql
 SELECT @@log_bin;